Festiniog Railway 0-4-0TT

-The designation "TT" indicates a tender-tank locomotive, which is a tank locomotive with a tender.
+The designation "T+T" indicates a tender-tank locomotive, which is a tank locomotive with a tender.
 In these locomotives, water is carried in tanks on the locomotive while fuel (coal) is carried in the tender.

 Small England class

 The Ffestiniog Railway was originally built to be worked by gravity, with horses used to haul the empty slate wagons uphill from Porthmadog to Blaenau Ffestiniog.
 By the late 1850s it was clear that the line was reaching its carrying capacity, while the production from the slate quarries was continuing to expand.
-To increase the amount of slate that could be carried by the railway.
-In order to increase capacity, in 1860 the board began investigating the use of steam locomotives for the railway.
+To increase the amount of slate that could be carried by the railway, in 1860 the board began investigating the use of steam locomotives for the railway.
 Although steam had been used on narrow gauge railways before this, it had only rarely been used on a gauge as narrow as the Ffestiniog's.